hathibelagal-dev/instantpolyglot/docs/eng/Haitian_Creole.md

 Negation is formed by placing **pa** before the verb:

-- **Mwen pa konnen.** (I don't know.)
+- **Mwen pa konnen.** (I don’t know.)
-- **Li pa vle ale.** (He/She doesn't want to go.)
+- **Li pa vle ale.** (He/She doesn’t want to go.)

 ### Passive Voice

-Haitian Creole doesn't have a true passive voice.
+Haitian Creole doesn’t have a true passive voice.
 Instead, it uses active constructions with indefinite subjects:

 - **Yo bati kay la an 1900.** (They built the house in 1900. / The house was built in 1900.)